How to Get a Student Loan

 Private student loans are similar to a mortgage or auto loan.
 Interest rates will depend the applicant’s or the applicant’s parents’ credit history, and most students will need a co-signer to apply.

-Financial experts advise students to shop around for the best rate, as they can vary widely between lenders.
-When a student finds the best terms and rates, they can contact the lender and begin the student loans process.
+Financial experts advise students to shop around for the best rate on their student loan, as they can vary widely between lenders.
+When a student finds the best terms and interest rates, they can contact the lender and begin the student loans process.

 Before students take out loans to pay for their education, they should first consider how they will repay the loan after college.
 Thinking ahead and determining a realistic repayment plan will help applicants make good choices in the type and amount of loan they consider.